techidaily/site-fox-links/source/_posts/new-simplifying-age-verification-on-tiktok-accounts.md

 ![filmora for mobile features](https://images.wondershare.com/filmora/article-images/2023/02/how-to-change-age-on-tiktok-8.jpg)

+We have prepared you a video to help you better start your video editing journey with Filmora!
+If you any interests, please don’t miss it:

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/e4Nt2xXXtmE?si=CtKwFry4b0AJXnaN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-We have prepared you a video to help you better start your video editing journey with Filmora!
-If you any interests, please don’t miss it:

 ## Conclusion

 Protecting underage teens and kids from the negative side of the internet is important.
 A simple online search can show many examples where harmful TikTok content affected minors to the extent of severe physical injuries.
 Thus, you should only learn **how to change your age on TikTok** if you are older than 16.